danielleletarte/tic-tac-toe-client/README.md

 ## About the App
 Tic-Tac-Toe is a web-based application that lets two people compete against one another.<br>
-HTML, CSS and JavaScript and JQuery were used to build all front-end functionality.
+HTML, CSS, JavaScript and JQuery were used to build all front-end functionality.
 Bootstrap was leveraged to implement a mobile-first design that looks great on all devices.
 The provided [Game Project API](https://github.com/danielleletarte/game-project-api/blob/master/README.md) was used to store user and game state data.
 Data was passed to/from the backend via AJAX requests.<br>
 One player must have an account and sign in to have access to the game.<br>

 ![Screenshot Game Board](imgs/sign-in.png)